Printable Maui Hawaii Guide

 Valley Isle.
 Built up enough with hotels and towns with plenty to do, but not crowded with immediately adjacent hotels and solidly packed tourists on the beach like Waikiki.
-728 square miles, population 155,000.
-Had 2.5 million visitors in 2015.
-About 12% of visitors are from outside the USA.
-According to an article in the Maui News 1-12-06, 43% of Maui adults were born in Hawaii, 37% in other U.S. states, and 20% in other countries.
+728 square miles, with a population of 167,000, and had 2.9 million visitors in 2022.

-More statistics on Maui visitors, from the Annual Visitor Research Report for 2003 from the Hawaii Department of Business, Economic Development and Tourism:
+More statistics on Maui visitors from the Annual Visitor Research Report for 2021 from the Hawaii Department of Business, Economic Development, and Tourism:

-54% of Maui visitors came only to Maui while 46% also visited other Hawaiian islands.
+- 44% of Maui visitors came only to Maui, while 56% also visited other Hawaiian islands.

-The busiest month is July, with 51,000 visitors present on an average day.
-Next busiest are August and June.
-The least busy month is September, with 33,000 visitors on an average day.
-Next least busy are October and May are slower months as well.
-The December average visitor count of 46,000 can be misleading, because there are very few visitors in early December averaged with extremely high visitors during Christmas week (by far the busiest week of the year).
+- The busiest month in 2021 was July, with around 76,000 visitors on an average day, followed by June, December, and August.
+The least busy month was September, with 46,000 visitors on an average day.
+Typically October and May are slower months as well.
+The December average visitor count of 70,500 can be misleading because there are very few visitors in early December, averaged with extremely high visitors during Christmas week (by far the busiest week of the year).

-Honolulu.
-Most populated and built up island.
-Waikiki Beach area (suburb of Honolulu) has several big hotels on each block, and crowded beach.
+Most populated and built-up island.
+Waikiki Beach area (a suburb of Honolulu) has several big hotels on each block and a crowded beach.
 Lots of good restaurants and shows and stores.
-953,000 residents.
-Had 4.8 million visitors in 2005, of which 42% were from outside the USA.
+Oahu had 995,638 residents and saw 4,864,701 visitors in 2022.

 Polynesian Culture Center.
 Pearl Harbor.
 Ala Moana Shopping Center.
 Aloha Tower.

 Fern Grotto.
-Beaches, canyons, cliffs, great sights to see.
-No real cities, but very small towns and large open spaces.
+Beaches, canyons, cliffs, and great sights to see.
+No real cities but very small towns and large open spaces.
 Choose a hotel in Lihue or Poipu areas.
-Population 66,000.
-Had 1.1 million visitors in 2005.
+Kauai had 73,298 residents and saw 1,345,265 visitors in 2022.

-“The Big Island” ‑ largest Hawaiian island by far.
-Two huge dormant volcanic mountains, one of which has snow on top all year round.
+“The Big Island” ‑ the largest Hawaiian island by far.
+Two huge dormant volcanic mountains, one of which has snow on top almost all year round.
 Some still active volcanic areas.
-Black sand beach on one area.
+Black sand beach in one area.
 Big ranches.
-Cities of Kona on the west (sunny) side of the island, and Hilo on the east (rainy) side.
+The cities of Kona are on the west (sunny) side of the island, and Hilo is on the east (rainy) side.
 The Big Island had 200,629 residents and saw 1,674,208 visitors in 2022.

-Very few condos and hotels, and no luxury resorts.
-Nothing to do, and no great restaurants, but some interesting sights to see.
+Very few condos and hotels and no luxury resorts.
+Nothing to do and no great restaurants, but some interesting sights to see.
 Old leper colony.
 260 square miles, 7400 residents.
-Had 150,000 visitors in 2005.
+Had 43,420 visitors in 2022.

-Although Hawaii is best known for its eight main islands (Oahu, Maui, Molokai, Lanai, Kauai, Hawaii, Kahoolawe, Niihau), the state actually includes 132 islands, reefs and shoals that stretch 1,523 miles, from Kure Atoll to underwater seamounts off the southeast coast of the Big Island.
+Although Hawaii is best known for its eight main islands (Oahu, Maui, Molokai, Lanai, Kauai, Hawaii, Kahoolawe, and Niihau), the state actually includes 132 islands, reefs, and shoals that stretch 1,523 miles from Kure Atoll to underwater seamounts off the southeast coast of the Big Island.

-There are 20-40‑minute flights on full‑size jets, from each of the four major islands to each other, every hour or so.
-Hawaiian Airlines flies Boeing 717’s between the four major islands.
-To the minor islands (Molokai, Lanai, and others) you have to take a much smaller plane or a boat.
+There are 20-40‑minute Hawaii island hopping flights on full‑size jets from each of the four major islands to each other every hour or so.
+Hawaiian Airlines flies Boeing 717s between the four major islands.
+To the minor islands (Molokai, Lanai, and others), you have to take a much smaller plane or a boat.

 A LITTLE GEOLOGY

 The earth’s tectonic plates, moving westward slowly (3 inches per year) over a “hot spot” of lava deep in the ocean, plus millions of years of erosion, account for the fact that the islands on the eastern end of the Hawaiian chain are the largest (newest), while those toward the western end are very tiny (old and eroded).
-The largest island is Hawaii, on the eastern end of the chain, formed about 300,000 years ago, and still enlarging as fresh lava pours into the ocean.
+The largest island in Hawaii, on the eastern end of the chain, formed about 300,000 years ago and still enlarging as fresh lava pours into the ocean.
 The second-largest island is Maui.
-The newer (eastern) half of Maui is the larger side, called Haleakala volcano, which formed about 750,000 years ago, and last erupted in 1790.
+The newer (eastern) half of Maui is the larger side, called Haleakala Volcano, which formed about 750,000 years ago, and last erupted in 1790.
 The older (western) half of Maui is the smaller side, the West Maui Mountains, which formed 1,300,000 years ago.
 The next islands, as you move westward along the chain, are smaller because they have had more years to erode.
-In parentheses is the approximate age of each of these islands, in millions of years: Kahoolawe (1.03), Lanai (1.3), Molokai (1.5), Oahu (3), Kauai (4).
+In parentheses is the approximate age of each of these islands in millions of years: Kahoʻolawe (1.03), Lanaʻi (1.3), Molokai (1.5), Oahu (3), Kauaʻi (4).
 Farther west are over a hundred much smaller and older islands, many of them eroded down to sea level or below.